Introduction to Betamethasone Injection

 Common Side Effects

-- Mood and Behavioral Changes
+- Mood changes

 Serious Side Effects

-- Increased Risk of Infections
+- Infections

-- Psychiatric Disorders
+- Psychiatric effects

-Dosage of Betamethasone injection
+Dosage of Betamethasone Injection

 How To Manage Side Effects of Betamethasone Injection?

-Warning & Precautions
+Warnings & Precautions

 Betamethasone injections come with specific warnings and precautions that individuals and healthcare providers should be aware of.
 These warnings and precautions are important to ensure the safe and effective use of the medication.
 It’s crucial to discuss these aspects with a healthcare professional before starting betamethasone injections.
 Here are some important warnings and precautions associated with betamethasone injections: